laurlouie/Education-Inequality/README.md

 ## Requirements:
 Using Python through Google Colab to complete this project.

-## License:
-Anyone may use these resources in this repository and are allowed to use my findings and analysis for personal or professional projects.

 ## Description
 The purpose of this project is to addresses inequality of educational opportunity in high schools in the United States.
 We will focus on average student performance on the ACT or SAT exams that students take as part of the college application process.